-- The office hours of the course instructor and your recitation instructor (contact them directly for time & location). - Free tutoring services offered by the university: - The Physics Help Room Physics Building, room A-129, Mon-Fri 9:00 am -6:00 pm.
+- The office hours of the course instructor, teaching assistants (listed above) and your recitation instructor (contact them directly for time & location). - Free tutoring services offered by the university: - The Physics Help Room Physics Building, room A-129, Mon-Fri 9:00 am -6:00 pm.
 Graduate and undergraduate teaching assistants, teaching staff and faculty hold office hours at this location and are open for questions from everyone who comes by. - The Academic Success and Tutoring Center (ASTC)-one-on-one and small-group tutoring, by appointment. - An excellent and freely-available collection of problem-solving videos can be found on Professor Thomas Hemmick's YouTube channel here.
-They are organized in playlists by topic look for the playlists titled Solving Physics I: Chapters 01 through 10. - Another very useful collection of solved problems-this time in book form-with brief reviews, lots of diagrams and detailed explanations can be found in
+They are organized in playlists by topic look for the playlists titled Solving Physics II: Chapters 02 through 19.

-Eugene Hecht, Schaum's Outlines of College Physics (not required, but greatly recommended).

-• For a few ideas on how to develop successful academic strategies read these tips suggested by educational experts from our university.
+- Another very useful collection of solved problems-this time in book form-with brief reviews, lots of diagrams and detailed explanations can be found in - Eugene Hecht, Schaum's Outlines of College Physics (not required, but greatly recommended). - For a few ideas on how to develop successful academic strategies read these tips suggested by educational experts from our university.